SoftEdge: Regularizing Graph Classification with Random Soft Edges: Conclusions and Future Work

-We discovered an overlooked limitation, i.e., the \collision, in simple edge and node manipulations for graph data augmentation, where graphs with an identical structure or indistinguishable structures to message passing GNNs but of conflict labels are created.
+We discussed the overaggressive graph augmentation issue in simple edge and node manipulations for graph regularization, where the semantics of augmented graphs may differ from their original graphs, which will induce a form of under-fitting for model regularization.
 We proposed \soft, which assigns random weights to a portion of the edges of a given graph, enabling training GNNs with dynamic neighborhoods.
-We proved that \soft$ $ creates collision-free augmented graphs.
+The synthetic graph generated by \soft$ $ maintains the same nodes and their connectivities as the original graph, thus mitigating the semantics changes of the original graph.
 We also showed that this simple approach resulted in superior accuracy to popular node and edge manipulation methods and notable resilience to the accuracy degradation with the GNN depth.

-We hope that our work here can facilitate future research that advances collision-free graph data augmentation.